 It’s easy to become complacent when business feels good and safe.
 However, you might not be able to afford taking a “business as usual” attitude as your industry grows.

 Some of the fastest growing industries in the United States are in food and beverage, real estate and health care.
-If your market is poised for growth, you need to capitalize on relevant trends and shifts to stay competitive.
+If your market is poised for growth, you need to capitalize on relevant small business trends and shifts to stay competitive.

 You can also achieve growth through practices like investing in customer acquisition, rewarding your staff with raises, and adding more value to current client relations.
 Essentially, business growth lets you accomplish more for your team, customers and yourself.